Fast Life (Kool G Rap song)

-"Fast Life" is the second single from American hip hop artist Kool G Rap's 1995 album 4,5,6, featuring Nas Escobar.
+"Fast Life" is the second single from American hip hop artist Kool G Rap's 1995 album 4,5,6, featuring Nas.
 Released with the song "4,5,6" as a B-side, it later also featured on the compilation album Greatest Hits (2002).

 Background

 Produced by Buckwild, "Fast Life" is a track that glorifies the criminal lifestyle with Kool G Rap and Nas Escobar portraying themselves as powerful and wealthy cocaine kingpins, boasting of their luxurious possessions and ruthless efficiency.
 The Mafioso theme of "Fast Life" is set early as the song opens with a sound bite from the 1983 film Scarface (Al Pacino's Tony Montana saying "The time has come, we gotta expand, the whole operation.
 Distribution, New York, to Chicago, L.A.
 We gotta set our own market, and enforce it.") and Nas later references such mob figures as Lucky Luciano, Bugsy Siegel and Frankie Yale.
 G Rap and Nas go line for line in the third and final verse of the song which Complex has described as "mind-blowing".
 The song's chorus goes as follows: